 SolarShare currently retains TREC and Tapestry Community Capital for administrative support, book keeping and investment management.
 The SolarShare board of directors provides management oversight.
 All final decision-making authority related to material changes in the annual operating budget, business plan, and asset ownership rests with the board of directors.
 Board members of each organization serve voluntarily and receive no compensation for their work.

 When Solar Bonds mature your principal will be returned to you, or you may have the option of reinvesting under the terms detailed in the Offering Statement at that time.
 Prior to the maturity of your Solar Bond, SolarShare will contact you via email to describe your options.

-All 5-year Solar Bonds other than those held in a registered account with CWCF earn simple interest (you do not receive interest on top of interest).
+All 2-year and 5-year Solar Bonds other than those held in a registered account with CWCF earn simple interest (you do not receive interest on top of interest).
 If you hold your Solar Bond in an RRSP/TFSA at CWCF, your interest will compound and will be paid out at maturity.

-All 5-year Solar Bonds other than those held in a registered account with CWCF pay interest semi-annually in June and December.
+All 2-year and 5-year Solar Bonds other than those held in a registered account with CWCF pay interest semi-annually in June and December.
 Interest compounds for all 5-year Solar Bonds held in a registered account at CWCF, accrues yearly and is paid out at maturity.